Borough of Great Yarmouth: Elections

 Although the UK Youth Parliament is an apolitical organisation, the elections are run in a way similar to that of the Local Elections.
 The votes come from 11 to 18-year olds and are combined to make the decision of the next, 2-year Member of Youth Parliament.
 The elections are run at different times across the country with Great Yarmouth's typically being in early Spring and bi-annually.

-The current Member of Youth Parliament for Great Yarmouth is Cameron Hodds MYP.